 Life is sometimes what happens outside the cosy, happy confines of our craft work room/area/mess.
 You may or may not have heard about the dogs dinner that is 'Vatmoss'.
 Vatmoss affects all retailers (worldwide) of electronic downloads and all EU member based consumers of download products.

-Without elaborating too much (but you can read about it here - good luck , it's not terribly clear or cheerful reading) it is a EU ruling which requires ALL retailers of electronic download goods (be that someone selling a few sewing patterns to the likes of Netflix) to pay VAT on each sale - based on the purchaser's EU country.
+Without elaborating too much (but you can read about it here - good luck, it's not terribly clear or cheerful reading) it is a EU ruling which requires ALL retailers of electronic download goods (be that someone selling a few sewing patterns to the likes of Netflix) to pay VAT on each sale - based on the purchaser's EU country.
 Yes, my head is also hurting....
 Soooo under the new ruling, lets say someone in Germany buys one of my PDF sewing patterns, I would then have to pay the German rate of VAT to the German tax office.
 I would have to do this for each and every EU based pattern sale.
 Which (I don't know about you) sounds about as appealing as: falling down the stairs with a big bag of forks.

 It is very sad and inappropriate that for this ruling micro/small business have been lumped in with corporations.
-It doesn't take a genius to see that this will lead to the death of 100s of thousands of small businesses and it kill off potential start ups.
+It doesn't take a genius to see that this will lead to the death of 100s of thousands of small businesses and kill off scores of potential start ups.
 This is tragic.
-For many, selling downloads provides a modest source of income for: mums, those that are housebound, or as supplement to a low wage, or just a little bit of money to help the household!
+For many, selling downloads provides a modest source of income for: mums, those who are housebound, or as supplement to a low wage, or just a little bit of money to help the household!
 I accept that those who earn, have taxes to pay - and I do!
 But it has always been within the confines of a means tested system.
 This new ruling is not means tested - it's gobbledygook!